New in UserZoom: Our Winter 20.1 release features

-You’ll be able to capture everything that users do and say before, during, and after every task in your study, so you can learn more about how users interact with and respond to the experience, perceive your brand, and how they consider the questions you ask them.
+You can capture everything that users do and say before, during, and after every task in your study, so you can learn more about how users interact with and respond to the experience, perceive your brand, and how they consider the questions you ask them.

 Open card sort standardization

-We’re automating a previously time-consuming part of analysis with the addition of open card sort standardization, which helps you to efficiently group similarly named category names within an Open Card Sort.
+We’ve automated a previously time-consuming part of analysis with the addition of open card sort standardization, which helps you to efficiently group similarly named category names within an Open Card Sort.

-The standardization capability will not only allow you to efficiently group categories, it indicates whether you should.
+The standardization capability not only allows you to efficiently group categories, it indicates whether you should.
 The agreement level shows the closeness of the relationship between the cards in grouped categories, to help you understand whether you should standardize or not, while you have the option to de-standardize and then regroup categories, so you can define the optimum content groupings.

 Improved video and audio quality